Passerine: Description

-The order is divided into three suborders, Tyranni (non-singing, Americas), Passeri (songbirds), and the basal New Zealand wrens.
+The order is divided into three primary clades: the suborder Tyranni (non-singing, Americas), the suborder Passeri (songbirds or oscines), and the family Acanthisittidae (New Zealand wrens, sometimes considered to constitute a suborder, Acanthisitti).
+Modern molecular evidence indicates that the New Zealand wrens are sister to the remaining two clades.

 Oscines have the best control of their syrinx muscles among birds, producing a wide range of songs and other vocalizations, though some of them, such as the crows, do not sound musical to human beings.
 Some, such as the lyrebird, are accomplished mimics.
 The New Zealand wrens are tiny birds restricted to New Zealand, at least in modern times; they were long placed in Passeri.